Retool's Snowflake integration provides a convenient UI for connecting to and interacting with your Snowflake databases.

 CREATE SECURITY INTEGRATION RETOOL TYPE = OAUTH ENABLED = TRUE OAUTH_CLIENT = CUSTOM OAUTH_CLIENT_TYPE = 'CONFIDENTIAL' OAUTH_REDIRECT_URI = '<your-retool-domain>/oauth/user/oauthcallback'

-Next, retreive the OAuth Client ID and Client Secret for the security integration you just created by running the following command in the Snowflake UI:
+Next, retrieve the OAuth Client ID and Client Secret for the security integration you just created by running the following command in the Snowflake UI:

 You should see the